Professor of Philosophy

 PHL 112e: Introduction to Ethics and the Environment

-Born and raised in England, Christopher moved to the United States in the nineteen-nineties.
-Apart from a 5 year soujourn in South Carolina and a few months in Washington D.C., he has lived mostly in the western states where he enjoys mountain biking, skiing, and other activities made possible by the roomy landscapes.
-His interest in the Anthropocene and rewilding reflects both his European and his American sensibilities.
-Even in an epoch in which human influence is clearly everywhere, he finds significance in both the new, and the traditional, wild.
+Born and raised in England, Christopher moved to the United States in the 1990s.
+He has lived most of those years in the western states where he enjoys mountain biking, skiing, and other activities made possible by the roomy landscapes.

 Ph.D., University of Oregon (1998)